joeletizia/joeletizia.github.io/_posts/2014-01-19-join-maddness.md

 categories: jekyll update
 ---

-Consider the case where you wish to find records in a table, join those records to another table via a left join (all records of the original table, nulls for the non-matching records on the right) and filter out all the null results on the right hand column.
+Consider the case where you wish to find records in a table, join those records to another table via a left join (all records of the original table, nulls for the non-matching records on the right) and only return all the rows that result in NULLs on the right hand side.
 In SQL, that would look something like this:

 {% highlight sql %}
 SELECT COUNT(*)